cashfree/cashfree-batchtransfer-node/README.md

 The following kit contains the following functionalities of the node SDK:
     <ol>
     <li> Init: to initialize the SDK.
-    <li> Transfers.RequestBatchTransfer: to request a batch transfer
+    <li> Transfers.RequestBatchTransfer: to request a batch transfer.
-    <li> Transfers.GetBatchTransferStatus: to get the status of the requested batch transfer
+    <li> Transfers.GetBatchTransferStatus: to get the status of the requested batch transfer.
     </ol>
 <br/>
 You can get more information on the node SDK [here](https://github.com/cashfree/cashfree-sdk-nodejs).